Radio Sarajevo 90,2

-Former Radio Zid - Sarajevo (89.9 FM MHz) changed its name to current Radio Sarajevo 90,2 on 1 April 2004.
+Former Radio Zid - Sarajevo (89.9 MHz) changed its name to current Radio Sarajevo 90,2 on 1 April 2004.
 The new name of the portal and the radio station reminds on the history of the former national public radio station in Bosnia and Herzegovina, 1945–1992, called Radio Sarajevo.
 Today, its legal successor is national public broadcasting service, BHRT via BH Radio 1.